Executive Summary

 - Parse paymentRequirements and confirm the scheme is 4mica credit (fallback to debit if not).

-- Sign X-PAYMENT with the SDK (it calls tabEndpoint internally).
+- Sign the payment header with the SDK (it calls tabEndpoint internally).

 - If 402 returns again, surface the error and refresh the tab.